mmalamm/mmalamm.github.io/refs/sequence.md

 match sequence

+match input 4 players, output 4 players with scores updated.

+1. match is instantiated:
-first match begins and players are dealt their cards
+players are dealt their cards and

 current player
 last3turns